 - Take breaks—driving for long periods isn’t just bad for your feet and ankles but for your entire body.
 When you plan a trip plan in enough time for 10-15 minute stretch breaks.
 Get out of your car, do some yoga, and some foot exercises.

 - Make sure your seat is adjusted properly—your seat positioning affects your foot positioning, and this can make a big difference in preventing foot pain.
 If you have electric seat controls and you’re driving for longer than one hour, change the position of your seat slightly forward or backward from the gas pedal.

-- Wear proper shoes—poor shoes can make conditions like plantar fasciitis worse.
+- Wear proper shoes—poor shoes can worsen conditions like plantar fasciitis.
 Make sure your shoes provide proper cushioning and support.
 Tennis shoes are a good choice.
 Hokas have plenty of cushioning.
-Avoid wearing flip flops or high heels when you drive.
+Avoid wearing flip-flops or high heels when you drive.
 And make sure you have plenty of room in the toe box.